terminalcloud/apps/docs/gitlab.md

 ###Usage:
 This container has a GitLab instance auto-configurable and almost ready to use.

-Just start your container machine from this snapshot, wait a few seconds for the program statup and then click over the link provided on the internal browser window.
+Just start your container machine from this snapshot, wait a few seconds for the program statup and then click to the link provided on the internal browser window.

 ### Access Credentials: